5jt/teofb/docs/source/index.md

 To aid comparison, we shall in each example first emulate the Python fairly closely, then – in some cases – rewrite in a style more natural to APL coders.

 You will get most out of the material by installing Dyalog APL and the code from this repo, experimenting with the examples to see how they work, and trying out variants of your own.

+??? detail "APL environment"

+	All examples in Dyalog 19.0, with `⎕ML` and `⎕IO` both 1.

 ## Examples code

 The folder `APLSource` contains files used by [Link](https://dyalog.github.io/link/) to create a workspace, within which are namespaces corresponding to the book chapters; also a namespace `u` containing general utility functions.

-Within each chapter namespace, solutions are named consecutively as upper-case letters.
-So the first solution is `#.ch1.A`.

 The classic Fizz Buzz problem is to print the numbers from 1 to 100, substituting `fizz` for multiples of 3, `buzz` for multiples of 5, and `fizzbuzz` for multiples of both.
 To make testing easier, the solutions return a list of strings (text vectors).
 The function `#.print` will display them in the session as if printed to stdout, e.g.